 Which brings up the question: “Why test at all?”

-Frankly, the most pressing reason to test is academic…that “need to know” that we all share as humans.
+Frankly, the most pressing reason to test is academic — that “need to know” quality that we all share as humans.

-If you choose a conventional route of therapy, however, testing will likely be necessary; in fact, many doctors will not consider writing a prescription until testing is done and results are available.
-Considering the extreme limitations of the present state of testing for stealth microbes, it is one of the extreme drawbacks to pursuing a conventional route of therapy.
+If you choose a conventional route of therapy, however, testing will likely be necessary.
+In fact, many doctors will not consider writing a prescription until testing is done and results are available.
+Considering the extreme limitations of the present state of testing for stealth microbes, it is one of the major drawbacks to pursuing a conventional route of therapy.

-If you chose a natural route of therapy, testing is much less necessary.
-A comprehensive herbal protocol covers for Borrelia and most other possibilities (without the toxicity associated with drugs and synthetic antibiotics).
+If you choose a natural route of therapy, testing is much less necessary.
+A comprehensive herbal protocol covers for borrelia and most other possibilities (without the toxicity associated with drugs and synthetic antibiotics).
 Many people have gotten well without doing any testing at all.

 The biggest reason to test is if you are not improving.
-Sometimes testing can uncover the presence of more virulent microbe (Babesia, Ehrlichia, Rickettsia, Anaplasma), or reactivation of a herpes-type virus for which a prescription antimicrobial may provide benefit.
+Sometimes testing can uncover the presence of other vector-borne diseases (babesia, ehrlichia, rickettsia, anaplasma), or viral reactivation of a herpes-type virus for which a prescription antimicrobial may provide benefit.

-That nagging “need to know,” however, is a fundamental characteristic of human nature.
-“Could there be something present that could be easily treated?” is a question that often lingers in back of everyone’s mind.
+That nagging need to know, however, is a fundamental characteristic of human nature.
+“Could there be something present that could be easily treated?” is a question that often lingers in the back of everyone’s mind.
 Before proceeding any further, however, know that testing for microbes can unnecessarily complicate your recovery.

 If you decide to do lab testing, the place to start is with labs covered by your medical insurance.
 Insurance policies are highly variable, however, and it is up to you (not your doctor) to find out what is and isn’t covered.

-Specialty labs do more advanced and sophisticated lab testing, but are generally not covered by insurance.
+Specialty labs do more advanced and sophisticated lab testing, but are generally not covered by insurance, and they can be pricey.
 Expense is the primary reason these tests are not covered by insurance.
-Each test can run $300 to $900 dollars.
-Testing for Borrelia alone is not sufficient; if you are going to do testing, you really need to test for all the known possibilities.
-This can run into many thousands of dollars.
+Testing for borrelia alone is not sufficient; if you are going to do testing, you really need to test for all the known possibilities.
+This can run $1,000 or substantially more.

 Because of demand, there is a proliferation of specialty labs doing testing.
-The oldest and possibly the most well known is IGeneX, but there are many new and innovative testing labs coming on the scene.
-Blood can be drawn at the doctor’s office and sent to a specialty lab, but you will be responsible for the bill.
+The oldest and possibly best-known is IGeneX, but there are many new and innovative testing labs coming on the scene.
+Blood can be drawn at the doctor’s office and sent to a specialty lab, but you will probably be responsible for the bill.